ionic-team/ionic-docs/versioned_docs/version-v6/native.md

 <intro-end />

 Add native functionality to your app with Capacitor, a native runtime built by the Ionic team.
-Install of the core packages and add them to your project with ease.
-Capacitor offers a wide range of features and capabilities that developers can use to access features like the file system, native location services, or the device camera.
-All of this is powered by a unified TypeScript API that handled platform differences automatically.
+Install the core packages and easily add them to your project.
+Capacitor has a wide range of capabilities that developers can use to access features like the device file system, camera, and native location services.
+All of this is powered by a unified TypeScript API that automatically handles platform differences.

-While the core features of Capacitor are free and open source, some enterprises might find them selves needing more features or custom third-party integrations.
-If you find yourself needing these additional features, checkout [Ionic Enterprise SDK](https://ionic.io/enterprise-sdk).
+While the core features of Capacitor are free and open source, some enterprises might find themselves needing more features or custom third-party integrations.
+If you need such additional features, check out the [Ionic Enterprise SDK](https://ionic.io/enterprise-sdk).